xmlking/koa-router-decorators/README.md

 }
 ```

-**Annotated routes are added at the end. may overwrite manual added routes if path/method matches.**
+**Annotated routes are applied at the end. may overwrite manual added routes if path/method matches.**

 ```js
 import koa from 'koa';